If you feel like the app TikTok came out of nowhere, you're not wrong.

 - TikTok generated an estimated 1.9 billion in revenue in 2020.
 (Business of Apps)

 - In October 2020, TikTok made $115 million on in-app purchases from users.
 (Sensor Tower)

 - TikTok has a 4.9-star rating in the Apple App Store and 4.4 in the Google Play Store.
 (Apple App Store, Google Play Store)

 - Bytedance, TikTok's parent company is valued at $75 million, making it the world's most valuable startup.
 (CBInsights)

 Although TikTok is a top social platform and is ramping up its options for advertisers, it's still rather new.
 When a company or startup is new, it's not uncommon for leadership to hide early numbers, even when a brand is successful.
 In fact, we've seen this with other major companies like Snapchat and Netflix.

-There's still a lot more to learn as TikTok's global teams and ByteDance continue to remain hush-hush about major metrics.
-In the coming years, as TikTok tries to woo advertisers, it wouldn't be surprising if we started to see more transparent information about the app and its user base.
+Despite the launch of TikTok For Business in mid 2020, there’s still a lot more to learn as TikTok’s global teams and ByteDance continue to remain hush-hush about major metrics.
+In the coming years, as TikTok continues to draw in more advertisers, it wouldn’t be surprising if we started to see more transparent information about the app and its user base.